frequently asked questions:

 Q: Yikes, this sounds complicated.
 How do I book my domestic flights?

 A: Don't worry, we're here to help.
-We will happily book your internal flights for you, as well as hotel bookings in Jakarta and Sorong.
+We will happily book your internal flights for you, as well as hotel bookings in Sorong.

 Q: How long does it take to reach the resort island?